 Once you’ve completed your training, you must pass a specialty certification exam for gastroenterologists.
 The American Board of Internal Medicine certifies you upon successful completion of the exam.

-These specialists perform a range of nonsurgical procedures.
+Gastroenterologists perform a range of nonsurgical procedures.
 This can include:

 - have unexplained blood in your stool

 - are experiencing abdominal pain

 - are experiencing digestion issues, such as constant constipation or diarrhea

 - are experiencing constant acid reflux or heartburn

 If you’re over the age of 50, you may also want to meet with a gastroenterologist for preventive care, as you may have an increased risk of colon cancer.

 If you’re in this age group, you should get screened regularly.
 If you have a relative with colon cancer, you should ask your doctor about when to start getting screenings.

 Gastroenterologists specialize in gastrointestinal issues, such as IBS, ulcers, polyps, and chronic heartburn.
 These doctors have 3 years of medical school under their belt, as well as 5 to 6 years of additional training.
 Typically, they don’t perform surgeries, but they do perform endoscopic procedures, which can help them diagnose and treat many GI conditions.